BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ## Step-by-step

-# i.
-Installation
+### 1. Installation

-### Directory structure.
+#### 1a - Directory structure.

 Clone the tutorial repo.

 `git clone https://github.com/BaderLab/GenomeAnnotationTutorial.git`

-Create a `/data` and a `/external` directory. `/data` will hold public dataests and reference genomes, while `/external` will hold binaries and Singularity images used in the tutorial and workflow.
+Create a `/data` and a `/external` directory within the `GenomeAnnotationTutorial` directory. `/data` will hold public dataests and reference genomes, while `/external` will hold binaries and Singularity images used in the tutorial and workflow.

 ```

+cd GenomeAnnotationTutorial
-mkdir -p GenomeAnnotationTutorial/data
+mkdir -p data
-mkdir -p GenomeAnnotationTutorial/external
+mkdir -p external

 ```

-Lastly, we install multiple Singularity images.
+We will eventually be installing multiple Singularity images.
+To prepare for this, we need to make sure Singularity will run without error in our environment.
 Having `$SINGULARITY_CACHEDIR` and `SINGULARITY_TMPDIR` will throw a failure to install images error for many non-admin accounts as their roots typically allow for ~10 or ~100Gb or space.
+To combat this, we can create new cache and temporary directories for Singularity somewhere in a space owned by the user, and reassign the variables.

 ```

+mkdir -p external/singularity_images
-mkdir -p singularitycache
+mkdir -p external/singularity_images/singularitycache
-mkdir -p singularitytemp
+mkdir -p external/singularity_images/singularitytemp

 export SINGULARITY_CACHEDIR=/path-to/singularitycache
 export SINGULARITY_TMPDIR=/path-to/singularitytemp

 ```

-### i.a Conda environment
+#### 1b - Conda environment

 This tutorial requires a series of conda packages.
 All of which are found on bioconda or conda-forge.
 These conda packages are listed below.
-Installing this combined environment can be performed using the following yml file:
+Installing this combined environment can be performed using the following YML file:

 ```

 conda env create -f annotation_tutorial.yml

 ```

 The YML file is on the GitHub, but can also be copied from here:

 ```

 name: annotation_tutorial  # Name of the environment
 channels:             # Channels to search for packages
   - conda-forge